 FreeWave transceivers have two settings for the RF Data Rate (2, 3).
 RF Data Rate should not be confused with the serial port Baud Rate.
-Setting 2 should be used when the transceivers are close together and data throughput needs to be optimized.
-Setting 2 must also be used when the full throughput of 115.2KBaud is necessary.
-Setting 3 should be used when the transceivers are farther away and a solid data link is preferred over data throughput.
+Setting 2 (RF Speed of 153.6kbps) should be used when the transceivers are close together and data throughput needs to be optimized.
+Setting 3 (RF Speed of 115.2kbps) should be used when the transceivers are farther away and a solid data link is preferred over data throughput.